the-kennedys/the-kennedys.github.io/_recipes/carrot-and-coriander.md

 index_entry: carrot, coriander
 ---

-Take a pack of coriander, finely chop and freeze in an ice cube tray on the day of purchase.
+Take a pack of coriander, finely chop and freeze with water in an ice cube tray on the day of purchase.
 Use one third to make this soup

 # Ingredients